Bike tour in the coffee triangle

 When we arrived at the hotel, there was an ambulance with flashing lights in front of the gate.
 These were my angeles!
 When I asked -quite upset- if the flashing lights could be turned off, that was out of the question for them.

 During my stay in the coffee triangle, I caught a bad cold.
 Nothing alarming in itself, but with the acute bronchitis from a previous vacation still in the back of my mind, I became a bit nervous.
-From our hotel hotel in Calarcá we would go to the thermal baths in Santa Rosa de Cabal and then I would travel alone to the hotel Termales del Ruiz, near los Nevados National Park.
+From our hotel hotel in Calarcá we would go to the hot springs in Santa Rosa de Cabal we heard so much about and then I would travel alone to the hotel Termales del Ruiz, near los Nevados National Park.
 This park is about 3500 meters above sea level and the hotel I had booked was in the middle of nowhere.
 Not really a place to get sick!

 Angeles al Llamado